mlamoure/IndigoSNSClient/README.md

     .states["batteryLevel"]: Double
     .states["nearestLocation"]: String

+Device Distance from Geo Location:
+    .state["distance"]: Double (in miles)

 ChangeLog
 ---
-    Version .3: Added a new state for the closest address of a Phone device.
+    Version .3: Added a new device type: Device Distance from Geo Location.
+Added a new state for the closest address of a Phone device.
 See the plugin states.

     Version .2: Added ability to reset the known attributes (keys) for a given topic